AZAMAT-GIT-HUB/AZAMAT-GIT-HUB/README.md

 <h2 align="left">Hi 👋!
-My name is Azamat and I'm a Java Developer, from Kazakhstan</h2>
+My name is Azamat and I'm a Software Engineer, from Kazakhstan</h2>

 ![I am GitHub Readme Generator's creator](https://github.com/AZAMAT-GIT-HUB/AZAMAT-GIT-HUB/blob/main/LinkedIn.png)

-Professional in Java, JavaFX, PostgreSQL and PL/SQL programming with a track record of producing relational database solutions for companies and good oral and written communication abilities.
-I am a self-starter with expertise in JavaScript, HTML, and CSS extracts who can work alone or lead a team to a cooperative solution.
-I am also a fully qualified SQL developer.
-I am able to work well both in a team environment as well as using own initiative.
+## About Me
+I'm Azamat, a recent graduate from Boston University with a Master's degree in Computer Science.
+I specialize in Java development and have experience working with technologies like JavaFX, the Spring Framework, Python, PostgreSQL, PL/SQL, and MongoDB.
+I'm passionate about building efficient software solutions and continuously learning to stay updated with the latest advancements in technology.